 It’s important to remember that throwing out a person’s things — or trying to talk them out of collecting new items — won’t necessarily fix the problem.
-The underlying feelings associated with the hoarding behaviour (e.g. anxiety, guilt, stress, etc.) will need to be addressed in order for the person to get relief.
+The underlying feelings associated with the hoarding behaviour (e.g. anxiety, guilt, stress, etc.) may need to be addressed in order for the person to feel relief.

 Treatment options for hoarding vary from person to person, but may include:

 - therapy and/or counselling (e.g. cognitive behavioural therapy (CBT) — this involves learning about hoarding, setting goals, reducing anxiety and practicing removing items from your life over time)

 - activities aimed at slowly reducing hoarding behaviour